davissp14/etcdv3-ruby/README.md

 Ruby client for Etcd V3

-**Note: This is under active development and is not feature complete**
+**Warning: This is under active development and should be considered unstable**

 ## Getting Started